Almoullim/background_location/README.md

 BackgroundLocation.startLocationService();
 ```

 Start location service by specifying `distanceFilter`.
-Defaults to `0` of not specified
+Defaults to `0` if not specified

 ```dart
 BackgroundLocation.startLocationService(distanceFilter : 10);